Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 This Sevylor Quikpak K5 is a budget kayak that is designed to offer portability and affordability.
 It is an inflatable sit-inside yak that’s made for one paddler.
 It can be ideal if you’re looking to head off into remote locations as the boat packs into a backpack (which becomes the seat) so that it can be easily hiked to your favorite spot.

-This yak features multiple air chambers for safety and is made from durable 24-gauge heavy duty PVC with tarpaulin bottom on the underside of the hull.
+This highly portable kayak features multiple chambers for safety and is made from durable 24-gauge heavy duty PVC with tarpaulin bottom on the underside of the hull.

-For being a compact sit-inside, there is surprisingly a lot of room.
+For being a compact sit-inside, there is surprisingly a lot of room for one person.
 You can store your gear both in the stern and on top of the spray skirt, using the included bungee lacing to keep it tied to the boat.
 The added spray skirt can help to keep you dry while you’re paddling, making it ideal for different climates.
+But it's not the best choice if you're looking to take on Class IV rapids - this is for flatwater and calm waters only.

 A great feature of this little yak is that it is designed to take just a few minutes to inflate.
 It also comes with a two-piece paddle included, which is designed to fit into the backpack.

 While it 's not specifically a kayak for fishing, it is a stable, buoyant boat that can be ideal for both freshwater and saltwater.
-It can be great if you’re looking to fish in hard to access spots.
+It can be great if you’re looking to catch fish in hard to access spots, as it's lightweight and built for easier transportation.

 Why Fish Using An Inflatable Kayak?

 The big positive for inflatable kayaks is portability and getting around easily.
-Inflatables don’t need to be lifted up onto the roof rack of your car.
+Inflatable fishing kayaks don’t need to be lifted up onto the roof rack of your car.

-Inflatable fishing yaks can simply carried around in a bag, and then placed in the trunk of your car (or even just carried around on the bus, train or plane).
+Inflatable fishing kayaks can simply carried around in a bag, and then placed in the trunk of your car (or even just carried around on the bus, train or plane).

 Then, when you get to your destination, simply take it out of the bag and pump up.
 This only takes a few minutes.
 When you're done having fun fishing, simply paddle ashore again and deflate, then pack away.
 Now that’s pretty cool.

-Inflatable yaks are pretty tough, so don’t worry about damage and/or holes.
+Inflatable fishing kayaks are pretty tough, so don’t worry about damage and/or holes.
 It’s pretty difficult to get a puncture in these (but not impossible).
-You may want to think about purchasing an inflatable with several air chambers if you’re worried.
+You may want to think about purchasing an inflatable with several chambers to provide enhanced puncture resistance if you’re worried.
 More on this later.

 Video: How To Repair An Inflatable Kayak